esnet/iperf/docs/invoking.rst

                  only use IPv6

           -S, --tos n
-                 set the IP type of service
+                 set the IP type of service.
+The usual prefixes for octal and hex can be used, i.e. 52, 064 and 0x34 all specify the same value.

           --dscp dscp
                  set the IP DSCP bits.
 Both  numeric  and  symbolic  values  are accepted.
+Numeric values can be specified in decimal, octal and hex (see --tos above).

           -L, --flowlabel n
                  set the IPv6 flow label (currently only supported on Linux)